jarierca/ToDoList/README.md

 - **Sorting by Date**: Enables sorting of tasks by date by clicking on the date column header.
 - **Data Import/Export**: Users can import and export task data to/from the application.
 - **Filter Saving/Clearing**: Provides functionality to save and clear filters for easier task management.
-- **Data Persistence**: Stores tasks locally in the browser to ensure availability even after closing the browser window.
+- **Data Persistence**: Stores tasks and lists locally in the browser to ensure availability even after closing the browser window.

 ![Filter](img/dark-mode-filter.png)